Navigating Generative Engine Optimisation (GEO): A Beginners Guide for Small Business Owners

 How to rank in generative engine optimisation

-Navigating the waters of Generative Engine Optimisation (GEO) can feel like uncharted territory for small business owners.
+Navigating Generative Engine Optimisation (GEO) can feel like uncharted territory for small business owners.
 Yet, with AI-driven search engines like ChatGPT, Perplexity, and Google Gemini on the rise, it's crucial to adapt.
 Unlike traditional SEO, which leans heavily on keywords and meta tags, GEO focuses on crafting content that resonates with user intent and needs.
 This means developing clear, authoritative, and relevant content.

 To boost online visibility in this evolving digital landscape, businesses should consider incorporating citations, quotations, and stats into their content.
 According to recent reports, such elements can significantly enhance visibility—sometimes by over 40% for attributed sources.